 Examples of Dental Emergencies

-If you have a tooth that has been completely knocked out, try to find the tooth and pick it up by the crown (the white part).
+If you have a tooth completely knocked out, try to find it and pick it up by the crown (the white part).
 Avoid touching the root (the part that was in your gums).
-If the tooth is dirty, you can rinse it off gently with water.
+If the tooth is dirty, rinse it gently with water.
 Try to put the tooth back in its socket.
-If that isn’t possible, put the tooth in a cup of milk or water.
+If that isn’t possible, place the tooth in a cup of milk or water.
 See an emergency dentist right away.

 Cracked, Chipped, or Broken Tooth

-If you have a cracked, chipped, or broken tooth, rinse your mouth with warm water.
+Rinse your mouth with warm water if you have a cracked, chipped, or broken tooth.
 Put a cold compress on your cheek to keep the swelling down.
 See an emergency dentist as soon as possible.

 Severe Tooth Decay

-If you have a tooth that is decaying, it is important to see an emergency dentist right away.
+If you have a tooth that is decaying, it is essential to see an emergency dentist immediately.
 The longer you wait, the worse the decay will become.
-Severe tooth decay can lead to an abscess, which is a pocket of pus that forms at the base of the tooth.
-Abscesses are extremely painful and can cause serious health problems.
+Severe tooth decay can lead to an abscess, a pocket of pus that forms at the tooth’s base.
+Spots are extremely painful and can cause serious health problems.

 Severe Tooth Pain

 If you are experiencing severe tooth pain, rinse your mouth with warm water.
 Put a cold compress on your cheek to keep the swelling down.
-Visit emergency dentists as soon as possible because severe tooth pain can be a sign of an infection, decay, or a cracked tooth.
+Visit emergency dentists as soon as possible because severe tooth pain can signify an infection, decay, or a cracked tooth.

 Object Stuck in Your Teeth

-If you have an object stuck in your teeth, try using floss to remove it.
-If floss doesn’t work, try using a toothpick or other sharp object to remove the object.
-If you can’t remove the object, you need emergency dental care from reliable emergency dentists.
+If you have an object stuck in your teeth, try using floss.
+If floss doesn’t work, try using a toothpick or other sharp object to remove the thing.
+If you can’t remove the item, you need emergency dental care from reliable emergency dentists.

 Broken Dental Crowns or Dentures

 If you have a dental crown that falls off, try to put it back in place with dental cement or toothpaste.
-If you can’t put it back in place, visit your emergency dentists.
-If you have a denture that breaks, you must contact an emergency dental care center to have it repaired.
+Visit your emergency dentist if you can’t put it back in place.
+If you have a broken denture, you must contact an emergency dental care center to repair it.

 Signs You Need Emergency Dental Care: